icinganalysis/icinganalysis.github.io/content/meteorology of icing clouds conclusions.md

 The various distance effects are hard to directly compare, as some are shown as a liquid-water content values, and some as a liquid-water content factors.
-Also, linear, log-linear, and log-log plots are used.
+Also, linear, log-linear, and log-log plots are used, with different units for distance or duration.
 Perhaps in a future post (maybe even a thread) we will sort through all that, but for now I will say that they are surprising similar in some regards.